caoxiemeihao/auto-css-module/README.md

 # auto-css-module

-Automatic enable css-module in Babel, Vite
+It enables css-module in Babel, Vite automatically